Fall Prediction for Bipedal Robots: The Standing Phase: Hardware Overview and Data Generation

 \subsection{Simulation Data Generation}

 We employ Agility's MuJoCo-based simulator in conjunction with a standing controller.
-This controller is designed with the primary objective of maintaining both the center of mass and the zero moment point within the support polygon \cite{ref:grant}.
+This controller is designed to maintain both the center of mass and the zero moment point within the support polygon \cite{ref:grant}.
 We generate 900 trajectories each for abrupt and incipient faults, and 100 trajectories for intermittent faults.
 These faults are simulated by applying forces of various magnitudes to the robot's torso in the $x$-direction (i.e., sagittal plane).

 Abrupt faults are simulated using impulsive forces with a duration of 0.075s, randomly uniformly distributed within a range of 0 - 414.8N.
-In the case of incipient faults, their crowding effect is captured through trapezoidal force profiles \cite{ref:he2018incipient} as depicted in Figure \ref{fig:trap_profile}.
+In the case of incipient faults, their crowding effect is captured through trapezoidal force profiles \cite{ref:he2018incipient}.
 These profiles have a slope of $\frac{480N}{s}$ over a varying duration to result in a desired constant amplitude over a time duration of 1s; the resulting force amplitudes of incipient faults are randomly uniformly distributed between 0 - 57.6N.
-The force ranges for both abrupt and incipient faults are calibrated to ensure an equal distribution of falling and safe trajectories.
+Similar to \cite{ref:kalyanakrishnan2011learning} and \cite{ref:mungai2023optimizing}, the force ranges for both abrupt and incipient faults are calibrated to ensure an equal distribution of falling and safe trajectories.
 Emulating the unpredictable nature of intermittent faults, we apply two distinct forces.
-These forces are designed to mimic either abrupt or intermittent faults.
-The time between the introduction of the forces is randomized between 1 - 2.5s.
+These forces are designed to mimic either abrupt or incipient faults.
 The first force's magnitude remains within the safe range, while the second force's magnitude can potentially lead to a fall or maintain stability.

-To simulate minor disturbances that might induce slight oscillations in the robot's standing posture, we introduce impulsive forces with a 0.075s duration, ranging from 0 - 202.4N, at the start of each trajectory.
-However, only data recorded one second after the introduction of this perturbative force is retained.
-The abrupt and incipient faults are subsequently introduced between 2 - 2.5s following this oscillatory perturbation.
+To simulate minor disturbances that might induce slight oscillations in the robot's standing posture, we introduce a random impulsive force with a 0.075s duration, ranging from 0 - 202.4N, at the start of each trajectory.
+The abrupt and incipient faults are subsequently introduced between 2 - 3.5s following this oscillatory perturbation for all three faults.
+The time between the application periods for the two faults comprising the intermittent fault is 2s.